pragma-/pbot/README.md

 configuration or data files.

 ### Powerful command interpreter
-PBot has an powerful command interpreter with useful functionality, and tons of built-in commands.
+PBot has a powerful command interpreter with useful functionality, and tons of built-in commands.

 For more information, see the [Commands documentation.](doc/Commands.md)